kaizendorks/dexa/README.md

 - add custom helpers for the templates

 Add:
-- allow users to optionally include available "add" commands when initializing a project
+- allow users to optionally include available "add" commands when initializing a project (with a prompt showing them so users can select them)
 - allow command to depend on other add commands (fail if not added before or prompt user to add?)

 Generate:
-- allow command to depend on other add commands (fail if not added before or prompt user to add?)
+- allow command to depend on some add command(s) (fail if not added before or prompt user to add?)

 ### 0.6.0